MileHacker Logo

 Plan for CNY 400-800 per day (approximately $55-110 USD).
 This covers 3-star hotel accommodations, a mix of local and mid-range restaurants, taxis or ride-sharing, and regular attraction entrance fees.

-Comfortable hotels, varied dining, taxis, regular attraction fees.
+Comfortable hotels, a range of eating options, taxis, regular attraction fees.

 Limited luxury options, no private comprehensive tours.